backdrop-contrib/bad_judgement/README.txt

 Eaton for the inital bad idea.
 And EclipseGC for suggesting it to me.

-And, per usual, I blame crell.
+And, per usual, I blame CVS.